hcs64/neon64v2/pkg/README.txt

 Controls
 --------

-A, B, Start and the D-pad on controller 1 are mapped in the obvious way.
+A, B, Start and the D-pad on controllers 1 and 2 are mapped in the obvious way.
 Select is the Z button.
 The analog stick is roughly like the D-pad, it may be easier to use with games allowing diagonal movement.

 To access the menu, hold the L and R shoulder buttons.
 Navigate with the D-pad or Z, select an option with A or Start.
 Hold L and R again to dismiss the menu.